josePereiro/SourceConcat.jl/README.md

 ## ✨ Overview

-**SourceConcat.jl** is a small Julia utility that walks your source tree, collects files matching configurable patterns, and concatenates them into a single Markdown file.
+**SourceConcat.jl** walks your source tree, collects files that match glob patterns, and concatenates them into a single Markdown file.

-It’s ideal for:
+It’s handy for:
-- Preparing *context packs* for AI tools or documentation.
+- Building *context packs* for AI tools or documentation
-- Creating portable snapshots of your codebase.
+- Creating portable snapshots of a codebase
-- Rapid project summaries and shareable archives.
+- Rapid code reviews and shareable archives

 ---

 ## ⚙️ Installation

-You can install it directly in Julia:

 ```julia
 using Pkg